jawah/niquests/docs/user/advanced.rst

 .. _advanced:

-Advanced Usage
+Advanced usage
 ==============

-This document covers some of Niquests more advanced features.
+This document covers some of Niquests' more advanced features.

 .. _session-objects:

-Session Objects
+Session objects
 ---------------

-The Session object allows you to persist certain parameters across niquests.
-It also persists cookies across all requests made from the Session instance, and will use ``urllib3.future``'s `connection pooling`_.
-So if you're making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase (see `HTTP persistent connection`_).
+The Session object allows you to persist certain parameters across requests.
+It also persists cookies across all requests made from the Session instance and uses ``urllib3.future``'s `connection pooling`_.
+If you are making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase (see `HTTP persistent connection`_).

 A Session object has all the methods of the main Niquests API.

-Let's persist some cookies across requests:
+The following examples persist cookies across requests:

 .. tab:: 🔂 Sync